zahraeissa/Data-Structures/README.md

 # Data-Structures
-My implementations for some data structures
+My implementation for some data structures